List of One Tree Hill characters: Alex Dupre

-Portrayed by Jana Kramer since season seven, Alex Dupre, real name Alice Whitehead, was originally a recurring character, but was moved to starring in the fourteenth episode.
-She is a fallen starlet whom Millicent hires to be the face of Clothes Over Bro's new line.
+Portrayed by Jana Kramer since Season 7, Alex Dupre, real name Alice Whitehead, was originally a recurring character, but was moved to starring in Episode 14.
+She is a fallen starlet whom Millicent hires to be the face of Clothes Over Bros' new line.
 At first, everyone thinks she is a ditzy and promiscuous girl.
 She later tries to have Julian produce a movie she scripted (although she at first does not disclose that she wrote it) and butts head with Brooke who sees her as a potential rival for Julian's attention.
 She almost ruins her chances of working with Julian by making a move on him, but they later reconcile and begin to write a script for a movie.
 She also jump-starts Millicent's modeling career by drugging another model, leaving Millie to take her spot.
 She is fired by Brooke when it is revealed she exposed herself to Julian in her hotel room.
 Later on, Alex and Millie become quite close, and Alex also tries to become close to Julian.
 When Julian refuses to be with her, she attempts suicide by slitting her wrists.
 She was hospitalized, and in a coma for a while, but she survives.
 Eventually, she takes her own place in the Tree Hill crowd, and everyone accepts her.
 Whilst at the film festival to promote the film she made with Julian, she begins to develop a crush on Chase, who had just broken up with Mia.
 On the last night, they kiss and then sleep with each other.
-In the season eight premiere, they have become a couple and Alex flaunts this in front of Mia while Chase teaches her how to bartend.
+In the Season 8 premiere, they have become a couple and Alex flaunts this in front of Mia while Chase teaches her how to bartend.
 Chase breaks up with her after she lies to him about a new movie project.
-Alex and Mia later fight over Chase, before it is revealed that he wants to be by himself now.
+Alex and Mia later fight over Chase before it is revealed that he wants to be by himself now.
 After "inviting herself" to Brooke's bachelorette party, while they are all partying and drunk, Alex becomes included within the girls' group.
-At the end of the episode, she says to Quinn that even though the gang does not like her, she likes them and enjoys spending time with real friends, even though she is not their friend.
+At the end of the episode, she says to Quinn that even though the gang does not like her, she likes them and enjoys spending time with real friends — even though she is not their friend.
 Quinn then tells her that she considers Alex a friend.